bfrg/vim-qf-preview/README.md

 or up, respectively.

 **Note:** In older Vim versions pressing <kbd>Ctrl-j</kbd> or <kbd>Ctrl-k</kbd>
-will first jump to the first buffer line before scrolling works.
-Pressing
+will first jump to the first buffer line and start scrolling from there.
-<kbd>Ctrl-l</kbd> will redraw the window and put the line with the error back to
-the top of the popup window.
-After that <kbd>Ctrl-j</kbd> or <kbd>Ctrl-k</kbd>
+Pressing <kbd>Ctrl-l</kbd> will redraw the window and put the line with the error back to the top of the popup window.
+After that <kbd>Ctrl-j</kbd> or
-will scroll the text as intended.
+<kbd>Ctrl-k</kbd> will scroll the text as intended.

 Press <kbd>x</kbd>, or move the cursor in any direction to close the popup window.